djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 | 4          | Emily     | White    | IT         |
 | 5          | Robert    | Green    | HR         |

-To improve query performance when filtering by the `Department`, a non-clustered index can be created:
+Imagine you need to filter employees by their `Department`.
+Without optimization, every query would require scanning the entire table, which becomes inefficient as the number of rows increases.
+To address this, we can create a **non-clustered index** on the `Department` column:

 ```sql
 CREATE NONCLUSTERED INDEX idx_department ON employees(Department);
 ```

-After creating the index, the database constructs an index structure that maps each department to the corresponding rows:
+This index works by creating an additional data structure that maps each department to its corresponding rows.
+Here's an example representation of how the index organizes the data:

 ```
 Department Index: